An assured start

 Alexander Patrick joined the company in 1962, taking the family to the third generation.
 Alexander was a driving force for the business and oversaw successful ventures such as PMG Forecourts Ltd, The Patrick Motor Museum, The Lombard Room Restaurant and The Norton Place Hotel.
 Whilst overseeing the consolidation within the motor trade, Alexander also maintained the property portfolio within PMG and followed his father in becoming Chairman of The Patrick Trust, a role he held until his passing in 2020.

 The Patrick Trust is a general purposes charity which provides grants to local charities, primarily involved in the care of the young and elderly, but also with an occassional interest in the arts, combining these where possible.
 The Patrick Trust focuses on supporting Midlands’ charities.
-The national charity Muscular Dystrophy UK, of which Joseph A M Patrick was a founder, has been supported by the family with over £3million of funding being donated over the years, of which £1million is currently allocated to help fund the defining piece of research into Duchenne Muscular Dystrophy.
+The national charity Muscular Dystrophy UK, of which Joseph A M Patrick was a founder, has been supported by the family with over £3million of funding being donated over the years, of which £1million was allocated to help fund the defining piece of research into Duchenne Muscular Dystrophy.

 Julian Pritchard, nephew to Alexander and grandson of Joseph, joined the firm in a management capacity in 2004, after a career in Bournemouth/London.
 Julian later became the fourth generation to chair the various businesses/charities, and continues to do so to this day.